CDCgov/RecordLinker/docs/site/reference.md

 :   The patient's email address.

-`DRIVERS_LICENSE`
+`IDENTIFIER`

+:   The patient's identifier.
+This is a catch-all for all identifiers for the patient

+`IDENTIFIER:<type>`

-:   The patient's driver's license number.
+:   The patient's specific identifier type.
+For example, `IDENTIFIER:MRN` would be the patient's medical record number.

 ### Blocking Key Types